 Pictured: New LED lights were installed in Humanities 2 at the Melbourne Campus.

-We’re installing over 7,000 solar panels on more than 27 buildings at the Melbourne campus – the equivalent of 17 kms of solar panels end to end – or the distance between our Melbourne (Bundoora) and City campuses.
+We’ve installed over 7,500 solar panels on more than 25 buildings at the Melbourne campus – the equivalent of 17 kms of solar panels end to end – or the distance between our Melbourne (Bundoora) and City campuses.

-This is in addition to the 3,300 solar panels already in place at our regional campuses which generate more than 1.1 Mw of renewable power across the regions, making up more than 18% of all regional consumption and contributing 14% electricity reduction at Bendigo and 21% electricity reduction at Albury-Wodonga.
+Our Melbourne Campus solar system is in addition to the 3,300 solar panels already in place at our regional campuses.
+These generate more than 1.1 Mw of renewable power across the regions, making up more than 18% of all regional consumption and contributing to a 14% electricity reduction at Bendigo and 2 21% electricity reduction at Albury-Wodonga.